Fact Sheet: The Obama Presidential Archives

 - While primary access to the records will be digital, researchers will have access to original documents according to NARA’s existing policy: where an access copy has been made (whether digital, paper, or microfilm), NARA will make originals available in existing NARA research rooms if and when a researcher identifies a compelling need to work with an original.

 - The Obama Presidential Center will have a Museum that will tell the story of President Obama’s historic path to the presidency framed within the larger story of American history.
-While the Museum itself will be paid for and managed by the Foundation, a substantial number of items (records and artifacts) on display will be lent to the Foundation by NARA, allowing visitors to engage with presidential items as they do at other NARA-run presidential museums.
+While the Museum itself will be paid for and managed by the Foundation, a substantial number of items (records and artifacts) on display will be loaned to the Foundation by NARA, allowing visitors to engage with presidential items as they do at other NARA-run presidential museums.

 The Foundation will continue to update the public on developments related to these efforts and our partnership with NARA as our work continues.